ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 I would like to thank the following people:

-- The managed pipelines team for being so open-minded about trying out new things
+- The managed pipelines crew for being so open to trying out new things!
 - @bagg3rs for introducing me to Excalidraw
 - @julialawrence for encouraging me to give GitHub Projects another try